Ardele Lister: Art career

 Lister's works have been shown internationally in festivals, galleries, museums, and on television, and are in the permanent collections of the Museum of Modern Art (New York), Centre Georges Pompidou (Paris), the Stedelijk Museum (Amsterdam), Academie der Kunst (Berlin), and the National Gallery of Canada (Ottawa).
 She also has written for and edited art and media publications and founded the magazines Criteria and The Independent.

-She is the mother of actress Zoe Lister-Jones and the former wife of the American photographer and media artist Bill Jones.